acts-project/acts/docs/core/experimental_geometry.md

 A detector volume has to contain:

 - a list of bounding portal objects (that can be shared with other volumes)
-- a navigation state updator as a `Acts::Experimental::SurfaceCandidatesUpdator` delegate, that at minimum is able to provide the portal surfaces for leaving the volume again.
+- a navigation state updator as a `Acts::Experimental::SurfaceCandidatesProvider` delegate, that at minimum is able to provide the portal surfaces for leaving the volume again.
 - a unique name string

 :::{note}